 Having that 128 CPU/4TiB memory server (x1e.32xlarge) sounds great to give you “optimal” performance—until you realize it’s only running at 10% utilization.
 Know what the business needs and develop services around that; match that supply and demand.
 Review the CloudWatch Metrics to see if you have your instances right-sized.

-The cloud provides instance capacity, flexibility, and simplified deployments.
+The cloud provides instant capacity, flexibility, and simplified deployments.
 The limitation (or requirement) of using or repurposing existing hardware no longer applies.
 With this in mind, the need for ownership and accountability becomes more visible within an organization.

 Tag, tag, and tag.
 Devising a tagging strategy improves monitoring of resources within a project, provides accurate chargeback, and can show spend by application or team.
 Echidna can now use Cost Explorer and Reports to analyze usage, then set Budget alerts when a project or environment exceeds forecasted budgets.